 John Alexander Bird

 Position: Non-Executive Director / Treasurer

-Occupation: Self Employed
+Occupation: Managing Director

+Qualifications: BSc, FCA, GAICD, Grad Cert

-Background Information: John is Managing Director of Dingle Bird Environmental Pty Limited, an environmental consulting business based at the heart of Fremantle, and also manages a WA forestry plantation project and WAmart on-line classified advertising business.
+Background Information: John is Managing Director of Envobis Pty Limited, an environmental consulting business based at the heart of Fremantle, manages a WA forestry plantation project, is an independent compliance committee member for a property trust managed investment scheme, and has started a WA-based online classified advertising business.
 He has a background as a Chartered Accountant and in small/medium business, and brings experience in corporate governance and financial management to the board of Fremantle Community Bank.

-John is a member of the Australian Institute of Company Directors, a Fellow of the Institute of Chartered Accountants in Australia, and is on the board of the Beehive Montessori School in Mosman Park.
+John is a graduate of the Australian Institute of Company Directors and Fellow of the Institute of Chartered Accountants in Australia, is on the board of the Beehive Montessori School in Mosman Park and is Treasurer of the Anglican Parish of Fremantle.
 He is a passionate and active proponent of the culture, history, social development and prosperity of Fremantle and is keen for the Fremantle Community Bank to play a key part in these.

 Directorships held in other entities: Nil